valhuber/genai_demo_agentic_runtime/README.md

 We extended the database model/schema using **Copilot vibe.**  That is not native to Copilot - ***GenAI-Logic provides learning*** for Copilot to use SQLAlchemy Alembic.
 While the focus here is on logic, logic depends on the data model: iterations require data model iterations.
 Historically, these have represented friction, even in prior systems that provided declarative rules.
 Schema / model automation proved to be yet another valuable aspect of AI.

-GenAI-Logic creates a dbml file from your model, which can be previewed as shown below:
+GenAI-Logic creates a dbml file from your model, which can be previewed in VSCode, or as shown below:

 ![data-model](images/data_model.png)